Master Greg Macy, Master Instructor

 Mr. Robinson began training at age ten at Mile High Karate in Thornton, Colorado.
 He earned a 2nd degree black belt and started teaching his own classes at age 15.
 He joined Ripple Effect as an instructor in November 2013, just after the school’s grand opening in Fort Collins.
 After 18 months of instruction, leadership and training, Mr. Robinson earned his 3rd degree black belt in 2015.

-Mr. Cole Worth, Instructor
+Mr. Cole Worth, Lead Instructor

 Cole Worth was initiated into the martial arts at the age of six, studying Taekwondo under Sensei Jean at Young Champions in Denver through the fifth grade, then at her own school, Five Star Martial Arts in Brighton.
 He also took Wushu instruction from the sensei’s son, adding new sets of moves to his arsenal.